Every figure on PlainSchools is rendered directly from the source NCES, CRDC and F-33 federal

 Limestone County chronic absenteeism rate is 20.3% — near the typical range (US average ~28) — aligned with the national post-pandemic baseline of roughly 28% chronic absenteeism

-Limestone County has 16 schools, including 15 other, 1 elementary.
+Limestone County has 16 schools, including 15 combined, 1 elementary.
 Total enrollment is 15,887 students.

 How much does Limestone County spend per student?